 She believes there is more cheating occurring than is reported.
 However, being at her third institution with this profession, Quaye said the amount of reported cheating at Miami is similar to many other mid-sized universities.

 "Online assessments provide expanded avenues for academic dishonesty as well as for faculty to detect academic dishonesty and make assignments harder to cheat on," Quaye said.

-She also noted online exams must be taken in sequential order and often have time limits to deter student
+She also noted online exams must be taken in sequential order and often have time limits to deter student cheating and collaboration.

 When it comes to online homework assignments, Quaye said many people assume everything is fair game if the assignment is not completed in class.